isblab/pickET/README.md

     **_Note:_** The CUDA version can be checked by running `nvidia-smi` from the terminal.

 #TODO preprocessing before running pickET
-Run Tomoeed (provide ref and link to software and command used to run).
+Run TomoEED (provide ref and link to software and command used to run).

 #TODO show pics of outputs at each step.